twenty12/CitiBikeAnalysis/README.md

 ========

 ###Context
-This is project written for a programming challenge with a 4 hour time limit.
+This is project written for a programming challenge with a **4 hour time limit***.
 Citi Bike is a bicycle sharing program that is comprised of a bicycle fleet and station network.
 Members enjoy inter-station travel between stations that are geographically dispersed throughout New York City.

 ###Station equilibrium
 Essential to the systems functionality is the ability for a member to pick up or drop off a bicycle at a station that geographically convenient.
 The two potentialities denote opposite station conditions; a station without spots for a drop off or without bicycles for pickup.
 Thus maintaining equilibrium requires a considerate redistribution strategy.
 This project is concerned only with bicycle shortages.